Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 The MKT_THEPOORSWISS code is only valid for active Swiss accounts.

 Swiss brokers are expensive, but you can find some brokers cheaper than others if you search well.
-If you want a Swiss broker, I recommend either Swissquote or Yuh.
+If you want a Swiss broker, I recommend either Saxo, Swissquote or Neon.

-Yuh is great for beginners, given its low costs on small operations.
-And Swissquote is great for more advanced investors, with good average fees overall.
+Neon is great for beginners, given its low costs on small operations.
+And Swissquote and Saxo are excellent for more advanced investors, with good average fees overall.
 Also, Swissquote has a good reputation and is well-established.
-The fact that PostFinance and Swissquote back Yuh is also a good sign for the product’s future.
+You can avoid most currency conversion fees with Neon by trading on BX Swiss, and it is a very transparent service.

-CornerTrader has some interesting facts as well, but I do not feel confident about this broker.
+Cornèrtrader also has some interesting facts, but I do not feel confident about this broker.
 It has a mixed reputation at best.

 If you are ready to use a foreign broker, I recommend investing with Interactive Brokers, which is cheaper.
 However, if you are afraid of having your money outside of Switzerland, it is much better to use a Swiss broker than not to invest at all!
 And since many of my readers requested this from me so often, I feel like I had to write this article.
 I hope that cheaper brokers will come in the future.